Skip to content

 Cross-Border Workers Taking Gibraltar Residency

 A growing and specific group.
-Spanish workers who spend most of their time in La Linea or Campo de Gibraltar but need a registered Gibraltar address for tax residency or employment purposes.
+Spanish workers who spend most of their time in La Linea or the Campo de Gibraltar but need a registered Gibraltar address for tax residency or employment purposes.
 For this group, the studio itself may not be a primary home but it still needs to be a legitimate, livable address.

 People Testing a Move to Gibraltar

 Before committing to a longer lease on a larger apartment, many newcomers rent a studio for three to six months to see how they find life on the Rock.
-Studio landlords in Gibraltar are generally open to shorter leases, which makes this option more flexible than the wider rental market.
+Studio landlords in Gibraltar are commonly open to shorter leases, which makes this option more flexible than the wider rental market.

 Students and Young Workers